-which is independent on the cut-off.
+which is independent of the cutoff.
 This is expected, as the imaginary part of \cref{eq.Greens_tensor_decomposition} at the origin, as well as its first and second spatial derivatives, are always finite.
-Substituting \cref{eq:Im_G00_zz} into \cref{eq:Delta_epsilon_p_reg}, the shift to the decay rate reads (taking $\Lambda \to +\infty$)
+Substituting \cref{eq:Im_G00_zz} into \cref{eq:Delta_epsilon_p_reg}, the shift to the decay rate reads (taking $\Lambda \to +\infty$):

-Note that the only contribution to the second term in the curly brackets comes from those reciprocal lattice vector satisfying $|\pp+\mathbf{g}|<k_0$.
+Note that the only contribution to the second term in the curly brackets comes from those reciprocal lattice vectors satisfying $|\pp+\mathbf{g}|<k_0$.
 Finally, the contribution to the real part of $\Delta\varepsilon_\pp$ comes from the second integral in \cref{eq.G_zz_Lambda} and gives

-Substituting \cref{eq:Re_Gzz_reg} into \cref{eq:Delta_epsilon_p_reg} we obtain an expression that is convergent in the limit $\Lambda\to\infty$
+Substituting \cref{eq:Re_Gzz_reg} into \cref{eq:Delta_epsilon_p_reg}, we obtain an expression that is convergent in the limit $\Lambda\to\infty$:

-In Sec~\ref{sec:input-output}, we use Eqs. \eqref{eq:Im_Delta_epsilon_reg}-\eqref{eq:Re_Delta_epsilon_reg} to evaluate the zero-point motion correction in \cref{eq:Delta_Epsilon_p_mirror}.
+In Sec.~\ref{sec:input-output}, we use Eqs.~\eqref{eq:Im_Delta_epsilon_reg}--\eqref{eq:Re_Delta_epsilon_reg} to evaluate the zero-point motion correction in \cref{eq:Delta_Epsilon_p_mirror}.